niksu/dosarray/doc/FAQ.md

 # FAQ

-1. I run a cluster.
-Can I exclude DoSarray from running on some machines?
+**1. I run a cluster.
+Can I exclude DoSarray from running on some machines?**

 Yes.
 Remove those machines from the appropriate fields in [dosarray_config.sh](../config/dosarray_config.sh), then restart images